 Splice Machine will not allow you to create your cluster if any of your values clash.
 You can click the vertical bar at the end of the striping to instantly set the parameter to the required value.

 If you don’t correct the required setting and attempt to advance to the Next screen, you’ll see an error message and will be unable to advance until you do correct it.

-Once you’ve configured your cluster, click the Next button to display the Cluster Access screen.
+Once you’ve configured your cluster, click the Next button to display the Cluster Access and Options screen.
 The following image includes displays of the pop-up help information displays for the different access methods:

 You can set your cluster up for access to your Amazon Virtual Private

 Cloud (VPC) access by selecting the